 Will Martyr is an exceptionally talented artist working in precise detail.
 Trained at the Slade, The New York Studio Schools and the Royal College of Art, each of his stylish canvases require a multiplicity of techniques to accomplish.

 Martyr utilises a mixture of his own photography and found imagery to construct complex and organised compositions.
 These images are edited digitally and then drawn onto the canvas.
-Each feature is masked off using tape and individual colours are mixed and then painted onto the surface.
+Each feature is masked off using tape and individual colours are mixed and then painted in multiple layers onto the surface.
 This painstaking process results in truly immaculate work.

 Martyr's scenes, devoid of human presence, facilitate a exploration of our relationship to our domestic environment.
 The utopian views depicted in Martyr’s paintings, although formed from found imagery, present a dream-like world far beyond the realms of what exists in reality.
 The seductive ideals that he conveys through these sleek exteriors empty of human presence and conjuring scenes of privilege, are closely comparable to David Hockney’s paintings of California swimming pools in the 1960s.

 Martyr is heavily inspired by the design and architectural movements of Bauhaus, blurring the line between art and architecture in his paintings.
 He is also influenced by Futurism and Vorticism, attempting to express the dynamism of the modern world with hard edged imagery that requires an economy of gesture.